-McConnell lauds Thomas, says Supreme Court should not heed ‘rule of polls’
+McConnell lauds Thomas, says Supreme Court should not heed the ‘rule of polls’

-“Everytime without fail, Justice Thomas writes a separate, concise opinion to cut through the 50-year tangle of made-up tests and shifting standards and calmly reminds everybody that the whole house of cards lacks a constitutional foundation,” McConnell said to applause at the Heritage Foundation.
+“Every time without fail, Justice Thomas writes a separate, concise opinion to cut through the 50-year tangle of made-up tests and shifting standards and calmly reminds everybody that the whole house of cards lacks a constitutional foundation,” McConnell said to applause at the Heritage Foundation.

-The conservative think tank was the site of a day-long celebration of Thomas’s three decades on the courts, with panels of judges, lawyers and legal analysts celebrating the 73-year-old justice’s record.
+The conservative think tank was the site of a day-long celebration of Thomas’s three decades on the court, with panels of judges, lawyers and legal analysts celebrating the 73-year-old justice’s record.

 McConnell was the keynote speaker, and he urged boldness and independence from the federal judiciary he had a large hand in reconstructing.
-He pushed through a record confirmation of federal judges when Republicans controlled the Senate and President Donald Trump was making nominations.
+He pushed through a record number of confirmations of federal judges when Republicans controlled the Senate and President Donald Trump was making nominations.

-Included in the list are three Supreme Court justices — Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett.
+Included in the list are three Supreme Court justices: Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett.

 Polls have shown public approval of the Supreme Court is falling — those who say it is too conservative are growing — but McConnell said popularity is not the standard by which judges should be evaluated.

 “They’re not tasked with reasoning backwards from abstract impressions about what outcome the nation supposedly needs or the court’s public standing supposedly requires,” McConnell said.
-“We need the rule of law not the rule of polls.”
+“We need the rule of law, not the rule of polls.”

 Thomas has provided the example, McConnell said.
-“For 30 years and counting you have had the brightest possible North Star illumining the path before you, the courage and fidelity of Justice Clarence Thomas,” the Kentucky senator said.
+“For 30 years and counting, you have had the brightest possible North Star illumining the path before you, the courage and fidelity of Justice Clarence Thomas,” the senator from Kentucky said.

-Thomas applauded and laughed during McConnell’s presentation, but offered little more than thanks and fond rembrances when it was his turn at the microphone.
+Thomas applauded and laughed during McConnell’s presentation but offered little more than thanks and fond remembrances when it was his turn at the microphone.

-Thomas said he was grateful for the day, but embarassed by all of the attention.
+Thomas said he was grateful for the day, but embarrassed by all of the attention.
 “I am a 100 percent introvert,” he said.

-“It is an absolute joy to be able to stand here and celebrate this moment, not because of me but because of you all and what we’re trying to defend in this great country,” he said.
+“It is an absolute joy to be able to stand here and celebrate this moment, not because of me but because of you all and what we’re trying to defend in this great country.”

 Thomas is the second justice to appear with McConnell in the last two months.
-Barrett accompanied him to the University of Louisville for a speech at the center that bears the senator’s name on Sept.
-12.
+Barrett accompanied him to the University of Louisville for a speech at the center that bears the senator’s name in September.

-“My goal today is to convince you that this court is not comprised of a bunch of partisan hacks,” she said, Critics said it was not a choice setting for such a nonpartisan message.
+“My goal today is to convince you that this court is not comprised of a bunch of partisan hacks,” she said.
+Critics said it was not a choice setting for such a nonpartisan message.

-McConnell is the politician most responsible for the change on the Supreme Court and the federal judiciary, said Don McGahn, Trump’s White House counsel.
+McConnell is the politician most responsible for the change on the Supreme Court and in the federal judiciary, said Donald McGahn, Trump’s White House counsel.
 “He’s always had an eye on the long game,” McGahn said in introducing McConnell.

 Democrats remain bitter about McConnell’s role.
 As Senate majority leader, he refused to allow a hearing on President Barack Obama’s Supreme Court choice Merrick Garland in 2016, saying it was inappropriate in an election year.
 Garland was nominated to replace Justice Antonin Scalia, who died in February of that year.